-It was not until 2017, that a list of presumptive conditions and diseases was announced by the Department of Veterans Affairs.
-This resulted in a large number of claims for healthcare benefits, of which many were denied.
+It was not until 2017 that the Department of Veterans Affairs announced a list of presumptive conditions and diseases.
+This resulted in many claims for healthcare benefits, many of which were denied.

 This combined effort finally gave birth to the Camp Lejeune Justice Act.
-The legislation seeks to remove legal barriers that are faced by Marines and their families who were stationed at Camp Lejeune that are due to an anomaly in North Carolina Law.
+The legislation seeks to remove legal barriers faced by Marines and their families stationed at Camp Lejeune due to an anomaly in North Carolina Law.

-Furthermore, the Camp Lejeune Justice Act goes on to say that anyone affected by exposure to contaminated water at the camp should file an administrative claim at the district court of the Eastern District of North Carolina.
+Furthermore, the Camp Lejeune Justice Act says that anyone affected by exposure to contaminated water at the camp should file an administrative claim at the Eastern District of North Carolina district court.

-The Honoring Our Promise to Address Comprehensive Toxics (PACT) Act of 2022 seeks to address issues of presumption of service connection, resources, research, and health care for veterans exposed to toxic chemicals while on active duty.
+The Honoring Our Promise to Address Comprehensive Toxics (PACT) Act of 2022 addresses issues of presumption of service connection, resources, research, and health care for veterans exposed to toxic chemicals while on active duty.

-President Biden, after the bill enjoyed overwhelming support in both the House and Senate, promised to sign the Honoring Our PACT Act into law.
+After the bill enjoyed overwhelming support in both the House and Senate, President Biden promised to sign the Honoring Our PACT Act into law.

 It will guarantee benefits to veterans who: